oprypin/crsfml/gitbook/window-inputs.md

 end
 ```

 Mouse button codes are defined in the `SF::Mouse::Button` enum.
-CrSFML supports up to 5 buttons: left, right, middle (wheel), and two additional buttons whatever they may be.
+SFML supports up to 5 buttons: left, right, middle (wheel), and two additional buttons whatever they may be.

 You can also get and set the current position of the mouse, either relative to the desktop or to a window: